metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Required:

-- `type` (String) type indicates which kind of seccomp profile will be applied.
-Valid options are:  Localhost - a profile defined in a file on the node should be used.
-RuntimeDefault - the container runtime default profile should be used.
-Unconfined - no profile should be applied.
+- `type` (String) type indicates which kind of seccomp profile will be applied.Valid options are:Localhost - a profile defined in a file on the node should be used.RuntimeDefault - the container runtime default profile should be used.Unconfined - no profile should be applied.

 Optional:

-- `localhost_profile` (String) localhostProfile indicates a profile defined in a file on the node should be used.
-The profile must be preconfigured on the node to work.
-Must be a descending path, relative to the kubelet's configured seccomp profile location.
-Must only be set if type is 'Localhost'.
+- `localhost_profile` (String) localhostProfile indicates a profile defined in a file on the node should be used.The profile must be preconfigured on the node to work.Must be a descending path, relative to the kubelet's configured seccomp profile location.Must only be set if type is 'Localhost'.

 <a id="nestedatt--spec--runner_pod_template--spec--init_containers--security_context--windows_options"></a>